anacweeks/anacweeks.github.io/_pages/media.md

 ---
 **Interviews and media coverage**

+Hirst, Rose.
+The Spinoff. "[Can you actually outsource your mental load?
+I desperately tried to](https://thespinoff.co.nz/society/13-09-2026/can-you-actually-outsource-your-mental-load-i-desperately-tried-to).
+13 September 2026.

 Dean, Grace and Mallory Moench.
 BBC News. "[Why more women carry the 'mental load' - and how couples can share it](https://www.bbc.co.uk/news/articles/c24j1r45r49o).
 6 September 2026.

 Elsesser, Kim.
 Forbes. "[What The Latest Research Reveals About Mothers’ Careers And Pay](https://www.forbes.com/sites/kimelsesser/2026/05/04/what-the-latest-research-reveals-about-mothers-careers-and-pay/)."
 4 May 2026.